I Want to Pay Someone

 Sign in to MyPact

-Go to mypact.app and sign in with your email, Google, or GitHub account.
+Go to mypact.net and sign in with your email, Google, or GitHub account.
 No crypto wallet needed yet.

 Start a new agreement